x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/fix-issues-with-printers-scanners-and-lob-applications-that-send-email-using-off.md

 There are a few things you should check:

 1. Enable Client SMTP submission on the licensed mailbox being used:

-   From Microsoft 365 Admin Center, go to Active Users and select the user Go to Mail tab
+      - From Microsoft 365 Admin Center, go to **Active Users** and select the user.
+   Go to Mail tab
    In the “Email apps” section, click on “Manage email apps” Verify the “Authenticated SMTP” setting is checked (enabled)